 Sample eigenvalues and eigenvectors are used throughout the sciences to reduce the dimension of complex problems and distinguish signal from noise.
-The basis for this is the classical fact that sample estimates are consistent in the sense that they converge to their population counterparts as the number of independent observations tends to infinity, so long as the total dimension is fixed.
+The basis for this is the classical fact that sample estimates are consistent in the sense that they converge to their population counterparts as the number of independent observations tends to infinity, so long as the total dimension is fixed

 In high dimensional asymptotic regimes, the situation is more nuanced.
 For the HH regime, where both p and n tend to infinity, consistency of sample eigenvalues or eigenvectors can depend on the limit of $\lambda^2 n/p$, where λ^2 is a sample eigenvalue.
-Wang and Fan [66] show that if data are assumed sub-Gaussian, then a sample eigenvalue-eigenvector pair (λ^2, v) is a consistent estimator of its population counterpart if and only if $\lambda^2 n/p$ tends to infinity as $p \to \infty$.
+Wang and Fan [73] show that if data are assumed sub-Gaussian, then a sample eigenvalue-eigenvector pair (λ^2, v) is a consistent estimator of its population counterpart if and only if $\lambda^2 n/p$ tends to infinity as $p \to \infty$.
 For example, in the case that p/n tends to a positive constant and the leading eigenvalue λ^2 is bounded in p, sample eigenvectors are inconsistent.
-This occurs in the spiked models developed in 2001 by Johnstone [38] and further studied by Johnstone and Lu [39] in the 2000s.
-For more analyses of consistency of sample eigenvalues and eigenvectors in high dimension, see Paul's 2007 article [53], the 2013 article by paper Fan, Liao, and Mincheva [24], and the 2016 article by Shen, Shen, Zhu and Marron [59].
+This occurs in the spiked models discussed in 2001 by Johnstone [41] and further studied by Johnstone and Lu [42] and Donoho, Gavish, and Johnstone [18].
+For more analyses of consistency of sample eigenvalues and eigenvectors in high dimension, see Paul's 2007 article [58], the 2013 article by paper Fan, Liao, and Mincheva [25], and the 2016 article by Shen, Shen, Zhu and Marron [65].

-In our HL regime, a bounded sample size n prevents consistency because the sampling error cannot be averaged out.
+In our HL factor model setting, we have λ^2/p tending to a finite limit due to the prevalence condition on beta discussed after assumption A3, so that $\lambda^2 n/p$ is bounded.
+In this setting, a bounded sample size n prevents consistency because the sampling error cannot be averaged out.
 So long as n remains bounded, there is a need for asymptotic correction of the sample eigenvector (see Theorem 1 below).
-This is the JSE correction, which makes use of laws of large numbers and concentration of measure (see Ball [5] and Tao [63]).
+This is the JSE correction, which makes use of laws of large numbers and concentration of measure (see Ball [5] and Tao [70]).